 Big Bear Roofing understands the importance of your new home’s roof, as we’re one of the leading roofing contractors in the Raleigh, North Carolina region.

 The quality of the roof on your new property could affect the price.
-If the roof needs repairing or has replacing soon, then it could reduce the value of the home that you’re looking to purchase.
+If the roof needs repairing or has replacing soon, it could reduce the home’s value that you’re looking to purchase.

 Also, the quality of the roof indicates how much work you’ll have to do to the property.
 If the roof is in excellent condition, then you won’t have to do much work initially.